xnetcat/vpnVPN/infra/README.md

 Infrastructure (Pulumi TypeScript)

-This package defines the AWS control plane, observability stack, and regional data-plane capacity for vpnVPN.
+This package defines the AWS observability stack and regional data-plane capacity for vpnVPN.

 Stacks: